PeterShin23/dsp1/README.md

 Link to data: https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products?fbclid=IwAR0yIq8hjHkHZTXoqGVG2xiIQunCDA0JI1ChlZ5XhSZulLyZReaQnheRv-4&select=1429_1.csv

 ### Revelant Notes
-- Data set includes three files.
+- The whole data set includes three files.
 We will only use the file named "1429_1.csv" throughout this project
 - We removed all "reviews.text" empty/null entries

 ## FIGURES